 The VM Houses, a housing complex with 221 units and 25,000 square metres of area, is situated in Orestad City, Copenhagen, Denmark.
-Two apartment complexes known as The VM Houses have the appearance of the letters V and M when seen from above.
+Designed by BIG Architects these two apartment complexes known as The VM Houses have the appearance of the letters V and M when seen from above.

 The placement of the blocks guarantees vistas, seclusion, sunlight, and diagonal views of the neighbouring open fields.
 The balconies were created so that people could interact with their neighbours while enjoying the outdoors.
 Like a mosaic, each apartment flat’s distinctive interior adds uniqueness while retaining consistency to the outside of VM Houses.